 RIOT is an immersive, emotionally responsive, live-action film that positions viewers in the middle of a riot in progress.
-The film responds to participants’ emotional state using artificial intelligence, altering the video story journey in real-time.
+The film responds to participants’ emotional expressions using artificial intelligence, altering the video story journey in real-time.

-RIOT provides feedback into the complex cultural issues surrounding split second decisions in times of actual crisis.
+RIOT provides feedback into complex cultural issues surrounding split second decisions in times of actual crisis.
 It places viewers at the center of a provocative story for which there are a number of potential live time scenarios which may triggered by their authentic reaction.

 Development of a New Prototype

 During her time at the ThoughtWorks Arts Residency, Karen worked with ThoughtWorks developers on a new machine learning-based facial expression analysis system, and on enhancing the storyline management and RIOT user experience.

 As a result, Karen can add new emotional expressions to the experience, and can add new narrative layers to the RIOT prototype via a custom-built user interface.

 The RIOT experience works with a deep neural net toolkit for emotional expression analysis, created by ThoughtWorks, named EmoPy.
 The system has been made open source in order to provide free access beyond existing closed-box commercial implementations, both widening access and encouraging debate.

 As of 2019, EmoPy is featured as a ThoughtWorks project on the Open Source homepage.

 Karen’s previous work with Dr. Hongying Meng of Brunel University, London, was refined and developed as part of the piece.
 This includes his research and implementation of new facial expression analysis techniques.

 During her residency, Karen hosted regular ‘Open Studios’ events at ThoughtWorks New York.
 Stakeholders from across industry, academia and the arts were invited to discuss the implications of AI technology, using the residency and artwork as a focal point for critical discussion.